PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 ## GitLab

-[GitLab Storage](/api/latest/storage.html#github) is a storage option that uploads flows to a GitLab repository as `.py` files.
+[GitLab Storage](/api/latest/storage.html#github) is a storage option that reads flows from a GitHub repository as .py files at runtime.

 Much of the GitHub example in the [script based storage](/core/idioms/script-based.html) documentation applies to GitLab as well.